Various friends, often internationals, come and visit me at home in Totnes, England.

 - Boil the kettle

-- Pour some hot water into the kettle to warm it up and throw away the water
+- Pour some hot water into the teapot to warm it up and throw away the water

 - Put one spoonful of tea into the pot for every person